 The Perry Preschool Program is the flagship early childhood intervention program.
-The Perry preschool program enriched the lives of low income African-American children with initial IQs of 85 or below.
+The Perry Preschool Program enriched the lives of low income African-American children with initial IQs of 85 or below.
 The intervention was targeted to three-year olds and was relatively modest: 2.5 hours per day of classroom instruction, 5 days per week, and $1\frac{1}{2}$ hours of weekly home visits.
-Children participate for only two years and no further intervention was given.48 The program has been extensively analyzed in Heckman et al. (2008a,c); and Heckman et al. (2008b).
+Children participate for only two years and no further intervention was given.48 The program has been extensively analyzed in Heckman et al. (2009); Heckman et al. (2009a); and Heckman, Moon, Pinto, Savelyev, and Yavitz (2009b).

-Perry did not produce lasting gains in the IQs of its male participants and produced at best modest gains in IQ for females.
-49 Yet the program has a rate of return of around 10% per annum for males and females - well above the post-World War II stock market returns to equity estimated to be 5.5%.
-This evidence defies a strictly genetic interpretation of the origins of inequality.
+Perry did not produce lasting gains in the IQs of its male participants and produced at best modest gains in IQ for females.49 Yet the program has a rate of return of around 10% per annum for males and females - well above the post-World War II stock market returns to equity estimated to be 5.5%.50 This evidence defies a strictly genetic interpretation of the origins of inequality.

 Even though their IQs after age 10 are not higher (on average), achievement test scores of participants are higher.
 This evidence underscores the difference between achievement test scores and IQ, previously discussed.
-Achievement tests measure crystallized knowledge not captured by tests of fluid intelligence.
-In addition, they are influenced by personality factors.
-Heckman et al. (2008a) show that a principle channel of influence of the Perry program is through its effect on noncognitive skills.
+Achievement tests measure crystallized knowledge

+$^{^{48}}$ See Heckman et al. (2009).